 John P. Cunha, DO, is a U.S. board-certified Emergency Medicine Physician.
 Dr. Cunha's educational background includes a BS in Biology from Rutgers, the State University of New Jersey, and a DO from the Kansas City University of Medicine and Biosciences in Kansas City, MO.
 He completed residency training in Emergency Medicine at Newark Beth Israel Medical Center in Newark, New Jersey.

-Phimosis is the inability to retract the foreskin behind the glans in males.
+Phimosis is the inability to retract the foreskin behind the head (glans) of the penis.

 Phimosis is usually divided into physiologic and pathologic phimosis.